dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 System.out = new PrintStream(. . .); // ERROR--out is final

-Note

-If you look at the System class, you will notice a method setOut that sets System.out to a different stream.
+Note: If you look at the System class, you will notice a method setOut that sets System.out to a different stream.
 You may wonder how that method can change the value of a final variable.
 However, the setOut method is a native method, not implemented in the Java programming language.
 Native methods can bypass the access control mechanisms of the Java language.
 This is a very unusual workaround that you should not emulate in your programs.

-4.4.3 Static Methods
+#### 4.4.3 Static Methods

 Static methods are methods that do not operate on objects.
 For example, the pow method of the Math class is a static method.
 The expression